 Never Cut by Freehand.

 When using a table saw, never attempt to cut freehand.
 This is one of the 10 dangerous table saw mistakes I discuss in this article.
 Use the correct type of support for the cut you want to make, as discussed in the previous tip.

 Cutting a piece of wood freehand increases the risk of the workpiece slipping because of the great force applied to this piece of wood from the saw blade.
 You will quickly lose control, with all the adverse consequences that entail.

-So never cut with a free hand, use the correct support, but keep in mind that the fence and the miter gauge should never be used together.
+So never cut with a free hand and use the correct support, but keep in mind that the fence and the miter gauge should never be used together.
 This will cause the wood to pinch the saw blade and cause kickback.

 Make Use of a Push Stick.